DPS2004/leshycam/README.md

 Generate Inscryption styled portrait sprites from any image.

 # Setup and Config
-This project uses PIL and ConfigParser.
+This project uses PIL, Numpy, and ConfigParser.

-The following values can be edited in config.ini:

-images_in: The folder that Leshy's Camera uses as input

-images_out: The folder that Leshy's Camera uses as input

-palette: The number of colors per card.
-Set to 0 for a random palette each image.
+All settings can be viewed and changed by editing config.ini

+I tried to comment what some of the less self-explanatory options do

 # Notes on colors:
 Most cards use either 2 brightness levels, 000 and 255